KygoSkyrus/skychat/NOTES.md

 - [done]what about google login????? (google login implemented)

 - have to check for email too,, currently a user is able to create multiple acc with single email
-- add email verification and password reset for email password signin
 - fix the toast position since overall width of chatbody is increased {try putting at bottom center}